menu

 Demographics

-The education level of Hamilton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.77% of adults 25 and older in Hamilton have a college degree.
+The percentage of adults in Hamilton who are college-educated is close to the national average for all communities of 21.84%: 20.77% of the adults in Hamilton have a bachelor's degree or advanced degree.

 The per capita income in Hamilton in 2022 was $23,648, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $94,592 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.